Alan-Foster/Alan-Foster-Reddit-Rules-Template/README.md

 > [!TIP]
 > **In Summary:**
-- Communities on Reddit are usually designed to promote discussions between members or share content such as links, images, videos, etc.
+- Communities on Reddit are usually designed to promote content and discussions.
 - Safe Spaces are designed to protect their users rather than to promote or share content.

 - - -